-The comparative figures for the year ended 30 June 2021 have been adjusted as required to conform with changes in presentation in the current year ended 30 June 2022.
+Where necessary, comparative figures have been adjusted to conform to changes in presentation in the current year.

 (u) Contract liabilities

 Contract liabilities represents the amounts that the Group and the Company have received in advance from customers for which the associated goods or services have not been provided to the customer as at year end.
 The goods and services to be supplied together with the quantity, prices and payment terms are governed by a contract and are not subject to change during the duration of the contract.